stophobia/node-mvc-lightweight/README.md

 ### Just light weight and mvc with mysql.

-* I couldn't find so I made it.
+I couldn't find so I made it.

+This has just two function - reading and inserting.

+And, this uses old grammar of javascript and mysql.

+I will upgrade this.

+* Add all functions of CRUD

+* Refactor with ES6 and other advanced skill

 ## how to run